How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 Keep all of your text within this frame’s borders to make sure that nothing obscures your text.

-If you’re using Cutback as your auto caption plugin, you’ll be happy to know that it has a built-in guide that pops up on your editing screen and can easily be removed once you’re done editing with a toggle button.
+If you’re using Premiere Assistant as your auto caption plugin, you’ll be happy to know that it has a built-in guide that pops up on your editing screen and can easily be removed once you’re done editing with a toggle button.

-Check out our tutorial video on how to use the Animated Caption feature in Cutback, too.
+Check out our tutorial video on how to use the Animated Caption feature in Premiere Assistant, too.

-Try the Cutback plugin for free TODAY at the link.
+Try the Premiere Assistant plugin for free TODAY at the link.

 What are your favorite auto-captioning hacks?
 Share your thoughts with us on Cutback’s official social channels!